vstinner/pythondev/wasm.rst

 Python on WASM
 --------------

-Browser, Node and Pyodide targets:
+Values on Browser, Node and Pyodide targets:

 * ``sys.platform`` is ``'emscripten'``
 * ``os.name`` is ``'posix'``